Welcome to the HEP group at Florida Tech!

 Our main field of research is experimental High Energy Physics (HEP).
 We study proton-proton collisions at the largest and most energetic particle accelerator in the world, the Large Hadron Collider (LHC), located in Geneva, Switzerland at the European particle physics laboratory CERN.
 Our primary research is at the CMS experiment, one of the four large particle detectors at the LHC.
 We employ machine learning techniques in our physics analyses on top quarks and dark matter searches and operate a dedicate GPU cluster.
-We also develop MPGD tracking detectors for a large-scale experiment at a future electron-ion collider in the US.
-Another research area is the development and construction of a muon tomography system for detecting nuclear contraband hidden in cargo.
+We also develop MPGD tracking detectors for a large-scale experiment at a future Electron-Ion Collider in the US.
+Another research area is the development and construction of a muon tomography systems for detecting nuclear contraband hidden in cargo and other applications.

 What is dark matter?
 Are there extra-dimensions of space?
 Are there new fundamental forces or interactions?
 What is the origin of mass?
 Why is there a matter-antimatter asymmetry in the Universe?
 We are searching for answers to the most fundamental questions about the mysteries of the Universe.